matiaspl/intercom-manager/README.md

 ### Open Intercom Server in Open Source Cloud

 To develop using a server hosted by [Open Source Cloud](https://www.osaas.io/), you need to provide a bearer token (service access token) in the Authorization header.
-The environment should be set to:
+You can either set it at runtime in User Settings (Backend API Key) or export it before starting:

 ```
 export VITE_BACKEND_URL=https://<instance>.eyevinn-intercom-manager.auto.prod.osaas.io/